reinierdevalk/abtab/README.md

 #### Windows
 To install or update Python, run the Cygwin `setup` tool.

-### 2. Installation path
+### 3. Installation path
 #### macOS, using Homebrew
 Homebrew installs Python in `/usr/local/opt/`.
 You can confirm the installation path with

     $ brew --prefix python

 Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`.
-This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).
+This makes `/usr/local/bin/` the installation path to be added to the system `PATH`.

 #### macOS, other cases
-If Python is installed through another package manager, or manually, its installation path can vary.
+If Python is installed through another package manager or manually, its installation path can vary.
 Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`.
 To locate the installation path, run

     $ which python